Talegaon railway station

 Talegaon railway station or Talegaon station is an important railway station on the Mumbai–Pune railway route.
+The station code is TGN.
 It has two platforms, five lines and one footbridge.
 This is a major halt for Pune Suburban Railway trains.
 This station serves as terminal for Pune–Talegaon suburban trains.

 The land for the construction of the Talegaon railway station was given to the British government by the Sardar Dabhade family.
 Now it is owned by Indian Railways.
 Talegaon MIDC, an industrial area, is situated nearby this station.

+In August 2023, Rs.38.54 crore was sanctioned to revamp the station under Naye Bharat ka Naye Station scheme.
+In April 2022, notices were sent to 64 illegal encroachments who allegedly occupied railway land.